B U R E A U O F P U B L I C S E C R E T S

 As certain as color

-Passes from the petal
+Passes from the petal,

-Irrevocably as flesh,
+Irrevocable as flesh,

-The gazing eye goes through the world.
+The gazing eye falls through the world.

-—Lady Ono No Komachi
+—Lady Ono no Komachi

 As I approach